You've heard about electric cars.

-An electric vehicle (EV) is propelled by electric motors.
+An electric car (or EV, which is shorthand for electric vehicle) is propelled by electric motors, instead of gas or hydrogen or nuclear power.
 The two most common types are battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV).

 A BEV is powered 100% by electric motors.
 A charging port is the only place to add fuel.
 For example, here are a couple popular BEV models: